Kali Sara: How the Romani hid their Goddess in plain sight

 From the book “The Gypsies in Bulgaria” by Elena Marushiakova

-In fact, the Romani often deliberately downplay their intellect and their skills.
+In fact, the Roma often deliberately downplay their intellect and their skills.
 When dealing with outsiders, reporters, institutions, police, and anyone they consider hostile, they often act confused, like they don’t understand, they deliberately give vague answers, and they sometimes even play up their accent when talking in the native language of the country.
-All of this is a clever survival tactic that, to the Romani, is like theatre play on the surface.
+All of this is a clever survival tactic that, to the Roma, is like theatre play on the surface.
 And underneath is their unshakable dignity: something that, for a thousand years, outsiders have tried and failed to take away.

-Who do the Romani honor today?
+Who do the Roma honor today?